jpenilla/MiniMOTD/README.md

  - [Hangar](https://hangar.papermc.io/jmp/MiniMOTD)
  - [GitHub releases](https://github.com/jpenilla/MiniMOTD/releases)

 There is a separate jar for each platform.
-Paper and Spigot share the same jar, as do Waterfall and Bungeecord.
+Waterfall and Bungeecord share the same jar.
-The `bukkit-bungeecord` jar is merged from the Paper/Spigot and Waterfall/Bungeecord jars for distribution on Spigot's site.
+There are two distributions for Bukkit-based servers: one for Paper >=1.21.8 only (`-paper` jar), and one for all other supported versions (1.8.8 - 1.21.7, Spigot and Paper) (`-bukkit` jar).

 #### Configuration
 See the [wiki](https://github.com/jpenilla/MiniMOTD/wiki) for configuration details